siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 Now, run the docker image to perform the aforementioned required 3 steps on either s390x of amd64:

 `docker run --rm --privileged gmoney23/multiarch-qemu-user-static --reset -p yes`

+`--privileged` let's gives the container the necessary permissions it requires. the register script within the containers has it register qemu static binaries that are found within the `gmoney23/multiarch-qemu-user-static` container with binfmt and  `-p` means it persists this so that the static binaries will be used for subsequent containers without needing to bind mount the qemu static binary in each container image.

 Confirm the architecture with: `uname -m`